ccie7599/akamaigtm-loadfeedback-prometheus/README.md

 <img width="1068" alt="image" src="https://user-images.githubusercontent.com/19197357/194895687-5a41e5c8-287a-4a80-92c1-0b148996c011.png">

-4. Navigate back to the sonos-api-nocode UI, and paste the code value into
+4. Navigate back to the sonos-api-nocode UI, and paste the code value into the form on step 2.
+Hit "Submit," and a Sonos API token will be retrieved, and loaded into the application.

+NOTE- the token expires after 24 hours, and there is no refresh routine at present.

+## Using the Control UI